Podcast Interview - WE'RE ON HIATUS

 *You’re able to explain to listeners how they’ll gain back time, find peace and/or reach performance goals by applying the strategies or knowledge you’ll share.

 *You don’t sell.
-For example, if you constantly mention, “in my book,” that’s a huge turnoff to our viewers and listeners.
-Can you mention your book or product?
+For example, if nearly every answer you give mentions “in my book” or "in my course" or "our service," etc., that’s a huge turnoff to our viewers and listeners.
+Can you mention your book, service or product?
 Sure.
-But if it’s done more than a couple of times, the number of completed listens drops off considerably, as does any chance of them clicking on the links we’ll provide.
+But if it’s done more than a couple of times, the number of completed listens drops off considerably, as does any chance of them clicking on your links that we’ll provide.

 What are examples of questions you’ll be asked?